-Article 22.
-Vacation
+A. Vacation

 Vacations provided in this section shall be taken within the time limits provided herein except when, for the efficient administration of the City, the City Manager determines that vacation leave of absence cannot be scheduled.
-In such event, the City Manager may authorize pay in lieu of vacation, or he/she may allow accumulation of more than one vacation period.
+In such event, the City Manager may authorize pay in lieu of vacation, or he may allow accumulation of more than one vacation period.

-1. Vacation Accrual and Carry-over
+1. Vacation period and Carry-over

 - (a) No vacation shall exceed two (2) vacation periods in any calendar year nor shall any employee carry over to the following calendar year more than one (1) vacation period.
 A "vacation period" is defined as the maximum amount of vacation provided in any calendar year.
 Upon written request to, and upon receipt of written approval from the department head, an employee may be permitted to carry over one (1) additional vacation period for a maximum of three (3) vacation periods to be used during a specified calendar year.
-Such additional vacation period shall be used during the calendar year for which it was requested. - (b) On January 1 of each year, the provided vacation carried over by each employee, plus his/her current year's provided vacation allowance, shall be credited to the employee, based upon the schedule set forth in Subsection (3) of this section.
-At any time during said calendar year the employee may use said credited vacation, provided, however, all vacation shall be taken at such times as shall be approved by the head of the department in which such employee works.
+Such additional vacation period shall be used during the calendar year for which it was requested.
+No employee shall accrue more than (3) vacation periods.
+If, at the end of a calendar year, any portion of a third carried-over vacation period remains in an employee's vacation account, that employee shall not accrue any additional vacation time until the accumulated time falls below two (2) vacation periods. - (b) Upon advance approval of the department head and employee may use during the calendar year any vacation hours that have been credited to the employee. - (c) Employees shall be allowed to cash out up to seventy-two (72) hours of vacation time per calendar year.